Sedimentology and Stratigraphy (GEO110)

 Method of work

-The course includes totally 8 hours of teaching per week + excursion:
+- 8 hours teaching per week plus excursions.

 |Sedimentology and Structural Geology (GEO120_1)||5|